 PetroDB-WEB is a huge cross-referenced Petrophysical Database intelligently linked to a petrophysical evaluation command file.
 Over 28,000 Routine & Special core plugs are cross-referenced to conventional logs and well tests.
 Used intelligently PetroDB-Vault upgrades fast, cheap wells into pseudo cored, tested wells bringing clarity to the questions left by inadequate data acquisition.
 The Vault is a meticulously designed, locally calibrated Interactive Petrophysics (IP) or Geolog Evaluation Command File tailored to each well or field.
 The Vault incorporates core and modern hi-tech logs as in-out switchable modules.
 After 25 years of evolution this program incorporates core, SCAL, PetroDB, LWD, NMR, Dielectric ADT, pulsed neutron, all conventional logs, MDT excess pressures, cap.press, shaly sand and permeability models using numerous published and proprietary techniques.
 The Vault produces Waxman Smits, Dual Water, Indonesia and Capillary pressure Sw’s by default using PetroBD’s rock typed equations for Sw-height and produces permeability from Timur-Coates, effective porosity and local equations.
 The Vault intelligently cross-references and integrates diverse information using PPL’s proven “Data Hierarchy” concept.
 It produces collaborative, robust answers for Porosity, Sw, kg, ko, kw and Netpay in all reservoirs, from Low Contrast Low Resistivity Pay to Fractured Carbonates.
-PetroDB-Vault captures expert knowledge and the relevant routine and special core data in a single executable command file.
-PetroDB-Vault is a transparent and powerful analytical tool producing a convincing and definitive set of results.
+PetroDB-Vault captures expert knowledge and the key routine and special core data into a single executable command file.
+PetroDB-WEB is a transparent and powerful analytical tool producing a convincing and definitive set of results.

 A PIONEER IN PETROPHYSICAL DATA INTEGRATION